Planning Your Content Strategy to Set Up a Successful Website Project

 - What clever 404 page will you have?
 (Maybe not so critical)

 The more clear-eyed you can be heading into the redesign effort, the more focused it will be and the more likely you will be to achieve success.
-One of the best ways to gain this clarity is by prioritizing content strategy ahead of the redesign itself.
+One of the best ways to gain this clarity is by developing a content strategy plan ahead of the redesign itself.

 While content strategy should be a core thread running through any website redesign project, there’s a lot of content work you can do well before a redesign gets underway to more fully inform what that effort should look like.

 Begin with the Website Content Inventory and Audit

-A content inventory and audit entails both a quantitative and qualitative assessment of your web content, ideally informed by your website analytics.
+A website content inventory and audit entails both a quantitative and qualitative assessment of your web content, ideally informed by your website analytics.
 It is one of the most foundational activities you can undertake to guide your website redesign.

-A content audit will help you do the following:
+A website content audit will help you do the following: